Booing: Sports

 In sports, booing by fans is quite common.
 They may boo particularly-hated players on the opposing team (such as when they leave their original team to individually sign with another team in free agency, or get traded to said team and sign for a significant amount of money), or any opposing player when there is an intense rivalry between the teams.
 Unsportsmanlike behavior is also booed, such as intentionally hitting home team batters in baseball or diving in association football or basketball (where it is a technical foul).
 Booing of referees or umpires after an unpopular ruling is also common.
 Booing of expelled players after receiving a second yellow card or a direct red card is also common for many reasons.
 In professional sports, one's own home team, players or coach may be booed due to a poor performance or season.

 Politics

-In the Parliament of the United Kingdom, booing is officially not permitted.
+In the Parliament of the United Kingdom, booing is officially not permitted; Erskine May states: "Members must not disturb a Member who is speaking by hissing, chanting, clapping, booing, exclamations or other interruption."
 Nevertheless, jeering and heckling are somewhat common during Prime Minister's Questions.